AIT-brainlab/ait-brainlab.github.io/project/_pages/student_guide/paper_writing.md

 #### B. Perform some user experiments (no system / technique)

 Similar to `Deep Learning - Compare`, you have to think of an "interesting" experiment.
 Time-consuming and you have to do it rigorously.
 However, it is safe.

+### A4.
+How do Chaky thing about picking research topic

+> Chaky, 14/09/2022
+>
+> I would like to help people.
+>
+> What do people want?
+>
+> People want to be happy
+>
+> How?
+> 1. Knowledge
+> 2. Well-being
+>   - Blood, Fat, Sugar, Brain
+> 3. Financial Freedom
+>
+> What I do in this lab?
+> 1. NLP.
+>   - **Chatbot**: That can answer technical question (Intent, Q&A, Knowledge graph).
+>   - **Writing assistant**: Help people to communicate better (Grammar, paraphrase, summarization).
+>   - **Trading bot**: understand news, fundamental.
+The bot helps people to make a decision.
+> 2. HCI.
+>   - **EEG**: API for emotion, SSVEP, Motor Imagery, P300.
+>   - **Virtual reality/AP**: to train people mind, to train skills.
+>   - **spectroscopic sensor**: for blood, fat, glucose.
+> 3. Brain.
+>   - **Brain analyzer**: fMRI image
+>
+> What I want is product, but publication is the way to get funded and feedback.

+### A5.
+Recommended reading

+#### Element of style, The

+In one paragraph

+- First sentence: Opening sentence, frame what you want to say.
+- Support sentences: evidence (citation), arguments (logical reasoning)
+- Last sentence: concluding sentence, conclude what you want to say.

+Writing things you have to learn

+- Use signal for your first sentence.
+- Use "unambiguous verbs/adjective".
+  - "My model is good" => what is "good" means?
+  - Avoid using "always, never, very, so, true" => include emotion
+- Try to write passively.
+  - We performed the experiment with three participants. => not so good
+  - Experiments were conducted with three participants. => better
+- Avoid too long sentence.
+- Definition of each work should be clear.
+  - Emotion, Attention, Mindfulness, Well-being, Exam scores => Is it the same meaning?
+  - Use consistent keyword.